holidaycheck/tech-blog/_posts/2024-03-11-herzlich-willkommen-bei-holiday-check.md

 feature_image: posts/2024-03-11-herzlich-willkommen-bei-holiday-check/feature-image.jpeg
 ---

-**Herzlich Willkommen bei HolidayCheck: Our AI Journey in understanding our Customers Better!**
+**Herzlich Willkommen bei HolidayCheck: A Privacy-First approach to use AI for understanding our Customers Better!**

 Get ready for an exciting story about how HolidayCheckGroup uses AI to transform call centre conversations with their customers into a symphony of insights.

+Our design principles are centred on Security and Privacy to safeguard sensitive voice and data information.
 We're not just making waves; we're surfing the AI tide, harnessing the power of open-source models like [whisper-large-v3](https://openai.com/research/whisper) for understanding what people say and [Mistral](https://mistral.ai/) for helping us figure out how to use what they say to make things better.

 Imagine a treasure trove of insights, locked within countless hours of call recordings.
 That's where we started our quest - Buckle up for an adventure where technology meets human touch, and discover how we're setting new benchmarks in user experience.

 Let's dive into our story!

-***Our Adventure: From Rough Drafts to Winning Strategies***
+**Our Adventure: From Rough Drafts to Winning Strategies**

-Think of all the valuable things we can learn from the hours of calls we have - ofcourse the ones which have consented ;)
+Think of all the valuable things we can learn from the hours of calls we have - of course the ones which have consented ;)

 It's like having a treasure map but not knowing where X marks the spot.
 We decided to face the big challenges of understanding our users and product better, at the same time saving money, and keeping our customers' talks private.
-We used some of the newest AI magic in 2023 to make our own special tool that helps us listen and learn from our calls.
+We used some of the newest advancements in the field of AI in 2023 to make our own special tool that helps us listen and learn from our calls.

 As we wrote at length before, we believe in the [power of Large Language Models (LLMs)](https://techblog.holidaycheck.com/post/2023/08/24/sentiment-analysis-llms), specially when it comes to their ability to understand human like text.
 Now we wanted to apply this belief to our call recordings and turn them into valuable lessons - It's like turning lead into gold, where every call transcript becomes a chance to make our customer service and product shine brighter.